jhilyard/Salesforce-NpcEdu-Scratch/README.md

 The following specific industry settings are included.

-- `enableGrantmaking`: true – Grantmaking enabled
+- `enableGrantmaking`: true – Grantmaking enablement switch
-- `enableCompliantDataSharingForFundingAward`: false – Sharing features are left in their default disabled state, but listed to make it easy to enable them.
-- `enableCompliantDataSharingForBudget`: false,
-- `enableCompliantDataSharingForIndividualApplication`: false
-- `enableBenefitManagementPreference`: true,
+- `enableBenefitManagementPreference`: true
-- `enableBenefitAndGoalSharingPref`: true,
+- `enableBenefitAndGoalSharingPref`: true
 - `enableCarePlansPreference`: true

+There are three more you can add, but require another feature: `IndustriesCompliantDataSharing`:

+- `enableCompliantDataSharingForFundingAward`
+- `enableCompliantDataSharingForBudget`
+- `enableCompliantDataSharingForIndividualApplication`

 ## Education Cloud